vzool/fullstack-nanodegree-Item-catalog/README.md

 It's Completely Free.
 But, Do whatever you like to do on your own full responsibility;

-This licence is known with [MIT License](http://vzool.mit-license.org/) in professional networks.# fullstack-nanodegree-item-catalog
+This licence is known with [MIT License](http://vzool.mit-license.org/) in professional networks.
-# fullstack-nanodegree-item-catalog